ytti/flow-label/README.md

 [![Build Status](https://api.travis-ci.com/ytti/flow-label.svg)](https://travis-ci.com/ytti/flow-label)

 # Flow Label
-IPv6 Flow Label is 20 bit field in IPv6 header with no particular behaviour sender can expect.
-This draft documentse behaviour which would allow IPv6 sender to have control over flow speculation.
+IPv6 Flow Label is a 20 bit field in the IPv6 header with no particular behaviour sender can expect.
+This draft documents behaviour which would allow IPv6 sender to have control over flow speculation.

 # Authoring Conventions